-- Get your year of membership to the Center for Homeschool Liberty (CHL).
-Plus, find answers to the five most commonly asked homeschool legal questions.
+- Join Center for Homeschool Liberty (CHL) and find answers to the five most commonly asked homeschool legal questions.

 Why learning styles matterLearn the three reasons why it's important to know your children's learning styles.

 Teach to your children's learning stylesBecome a better teacher and find the best homeschooling curriculum for your family by Exploring Your Child's Learning Styles, a webinar with veteran homeschool moms Judy, Kelly and Jill.
 Runtime: 34 min

 The Way They LearnIf you have ever been frustrated with your child because you can't seem to communicate, or if you have ever questioned the crazy way your child says s/he prefers to study, then this book is for you: The Way They Learn.

 Five myths homeschool moms believeDo you think other homeschool parents have it all together?
 That you're the only one who struggles?
 Find encouragement in this blog post from Sonlight president Sarita Holzmann as she reveals that these five homeschool mom myths just aren't true!